mimikgit/random-number-generator-iOS/README.md

 The four added methods are marked with `async` as asynchronous.
 We'll encapsulate asynchronous actions with a `Task{}` code wrapper as shown below in the code for the `init()` method.

-First, the mim OE Runtime needs to be started as shown below on `Line 6`.
-Second, we need to generate the Access Token as shown below on `Line 11`.
-Third, the edge microservice needs to be deployed which is done at `Line 16`.
+First, the mim OE Runtime needs to be started.
+Second, we need to generate the Access Token.
+Third, the edge microservice needs to be deployed.

 The code below is commented on.
 Take a moment to review statements using the code comments as your guide.
 Then, if you're following along by doing live programming against the tutorial code you downloaded from GitHub, modify the `init()` method code in the `MainActivity.swift` file as shown below: